Burakumin: Post–World War II

 This led to the enactment of the Special Measures Law for Dōwa Projects in 1969.
 Over the next thirty-three years, this law and its successors funnelled significant government funds—a total of around ¥15 trillion—into "Dōwa projects" aimed at improving housing, infrastructure, and living standards in designated buraku districts.
 The projects dramatically transformed the physical environment of many communities and significantly improved educational outcomes, with high school matriculation rates for buraku youth rising by nearly 35 percent in some prefectures between 1969 and 2002.
 However, the law was a time-limited measure, not the permanent Human Rights Basic Law that the BLL had campaigned for.
-The projects also created a new "official boundary" by formally designating areas as Dōwa districts, which some argued reinforced stigma.
+The projects also created a new "official boundary" by formally designating areas as 'assimilation districts' (同和地区, dōwa chiku), which some argued reinforced stigma.
+It is estimated that around 1,000 buraku communities chose not to register as dōwa chiku, wanting to avoid the negative attention that could come from explicitly declaring themselves burakumin.

 During this period, the BLL grew into a powerful national movement.
-The Sayama Incident, a murder case from 1963 in which a buraku man, Kazuo Ishikawa, was convicted, became a major focus of the BLL's activism from the late 1960s, with the league arguing it was a case of discriminatory investigation and a miscarriage of justice.
+The Sayama Incident, a murder case from 1963 in which a buraku man, Kazuo Ishikawa, was convicted, became a major focus of the BLL's activism from the late 1960s, with the league arguing it was a miscarriage of justice.
 In 1975, the discovery of the Buraku Chimei Sōkan, illegally compiled address lists of buraku communities being sold to companies for use in discriminatory hiring practices, brought the issue of employment discrimination to national attention.
-However, it was also marked by internal conflict, particularly with the Japan Communist Party (JCP) over ideology and tactics.
-The JCP criticized the Dōwa projects for separating burakumin from the wider working-class movement and alleged that the BLL's control over the allocation of Dōwa funds (the Madoguchi Ippon or "Single Window" strategy) was exclusionary and undemocratic.
-This conflict culminated in violent denunciation struggles, such as the Yata incident (1969) and the Yoka High School incident (1974), where BLL members physically assaulted teachers affiliated with the Communist Party.
-This led to a split in the movement.
-In 1976, the JCP-aligned faction formed a separate organization, the Zenkoku Buraku Kaiho Undo Rengokai (National Buraku Liberation Movement Alliance, or Zenkairen).
+However, the period was also marked by internal conflict, particularly with the Japan Communist Party (JCP) over ideology and tactics.
+The JCP criticized the Dōwa projects for separating burakumin from the wider working-class movement, and alleged that the BLL's control over the allocation of Dōwa funds (the Madoguchi Ippon or "single window" strategy) was exclusionary and undemocratic.
+This conflict culminated in violent denunciation struggles, such as the Yata incident in 1969 and the Yoka High School incident in 1974, where BLL members physically assaulted teachers affiliated with the JCP.
+In 1976, the JCP-aligned faction of the movement formed a separate organization, the Zenkoku Buraku Kaiho Undo Rengokai (National Buraku Liberation Movement Alliance, or Zenkairen).